 The ongoing coronavirus pandemic has millions of small businesses on their last legs.
 Virtually all industries have been affected since they can’t serve customers when the entire US has been ordered to stay at home.
 The logical solution to an unexpected loss in revenue is a small business loan or business line of credit.
 But many traditional and non-traditional lenders have reportedly paused funding or are only working with specific industries.

 The SBA has launched two loan programs to help struggling businesses: Economic Injury Disaster Loans (EIDLs) and Paycheck Protection Loans.
 However, experienced business owners don’t just automatically pursue the most popular options.
 They do their research to ensure they are not missing out on something that’s even more advantageous and accessible.

-This research would yield a plethora of coronavirus grants offered by the federal government, state governments, local governments, and private companies.
+This research would yield many coronavirus grants offered by the federal government, state governments, local governments, and private companies.
 And unlike traditional business grants, the following grants are not extremely difficult to qualify for.

 If you’re looking for business grants unrelated to coronavirus, you can jump to the following topics: